shundhammer/qdirstat/README.md

     - Removed some less commonly used options like "Copy to clipboard" (also available from the main menu and via the `Ctrl`+`C` keyboard shortcut)

-    - Moved very common actions ("Move to Trash" and the other cleanups) to the top
+    - ~~Moved very common actions ("Move to Trash" and the other cleanups) to the top~~

+      _It turned out this was a bad idea: The first action is easily executed accidentially, especially on a laptop with a touchpad.
+It happened to me, but I was aware what happened and how to undo it.
+Now non-destrucive actions like "move up" and "move to top" are back on the top of the context menu._

     - Moved other actions to the bottom.
 Many of those are only in the context menu to raise awareness that they even exist, like starting other views